Server Side Config

 allowed_overrides: [plan_requirements, apply_requirements, import_requirements]

-Then each allowed repo can have an atlantis.yaml
+Then each allowed repo can have an atlantis.yaml file that sets plan_requirements, apply_requirements or import_requirements to an empty array (disabling the requirement).

 # atlantis.yaml in the repo root or set repo_config_file in repos.yaml